-Where in respect of a Supply Meter Point, C&D Information is received by the Transporter from a Meter Worker or User in accordance with paragraph 3.2.4(c) or (d), the Transporter will provide a copy of such C&D Information to the Registered User within 2 Supply Point Systems Business Days from the Day on which the identity of the such Registered User is known to the Transporter, and the Registered User will:
+Where in respect of a Supply Meter Point, C&D Information is received by the Transporter from a Meter Worker or User in accordance with paragraph 3.2.4(c) or (d), the Transporter will notify the CDSP , and the CDSPwill provide a copy of such C&D Information to the Registered User within 2 Supply Point Systems Business Days from the Day on which the identity of the such Registered User is known to the CDSP, and the Registered User will:

 submit such C&D Information to the relevant supplier;

-review the suppliers' response and within 30 Days from the date that such C&D Information was received by the Registered User, by means of a Meter Information Notification, use its best endeavours to provide the Transporter with the corrected C&D Information (if it is not correct) or confirmation that such C&D Notification is correct;
+review the suppliers' response and within 30 Days from the date that such C&D Information was received by the Registered User, by means of a Meter Information Notification, use its best endeavours to provide the CDSP with the corrected C&D Information (if it is not correct the CDSP will notify the Transporter) or confirmation that such C&D Notification is correct;

-notify the Transporter as soon as reasonably practicable where the Registered User is unable to comply with (b), together with the reasons for such non-compliance.
+notify the CDSP (who will notify the Transporter) as soon as reasonably practicable where the Registered User is unable to comply with (b), together with the reasons for such non-compliance.

-Where in respect of a Supply Meter Point comprised in a Proposed Supply Point, C&D Information is received by the Transporter from a Meter Worker or User in accordance with paragraph 3.2.4(c) or (d), before the Supply Point Registration Date (and therefore the identity of the Registered User is not known to the Transporter at that time) then within 2 Supply Point Systems Business Days following the Day on which such C&D Information was received and after Supply Point Confirmation becomes effective, the Transporter will provide a copy of such C&D Information (together with any additional relevant data in the possession of the Transporter at such time) to the Proposing User and the Proposing User will:
+Where in respect of a Supply Meter Point comprised in a Proposed Supply Point, C&D Information is received by the Transporter from a Meter Worker or User in accordance with paragraph 3.2.4(c) or (d) (and notified to the CDSP), before the Supply Point Registration Date (and therefore the identity of the Registered User is not known to the CDSP at that time) then within 2 Supply Point Systems Business Days following the Day on which such C&D Information was received and after Supply Point Confirmation becomes effective, the CDSP will provide a copy of such C&D Information (together with any additional relevant data in the possession of the CDSP at such time) to the Proposing User and the Proposing User will:

 submit such C&D Information to the relevant supplier;

-review the supplier’s response and within 30 Days from the date that such C&D Information was received by the Proposing User, by means of a Meter Information Notification, use its best endeavours to provide the Transporter with the corrected C&D Information (if it is not correct) or confirmation that such C&D Notification is correct;
+review the supplier’s response and within 30 Days from the date that such C&D Information was received by the Proposing User, by means of a Meter Information Notification, use its best endeavours to provide the CDSP with the corrected C&D Information (if it is not correct the CDSP will notify the Transporter) or confirmation that such C&D Notification is correct;

-notify the Transporter as soon as reasonably practicable where the Proposing User is unable to comply with (b), together with the reasons for such non-compliance.
+notify the CDSP (who will notify the Transporter) as soon as reasonably practicable where the Proposing User is unable to comply with (b), together with the reasons for such non-compliance.

-Where in respect of a Supply Meter Point comprised in a Proposed Supply Point which is an Existing Supply Point, C&D Information is received from a Meter Worker or User in accordance with paragraph 3.2.4(c) or (d), and at the date of receipt by the Transporter of such C&D Information there is a Proposing User and a Registered User, than on the Day on which the Supply Point Confirmation becomes effective the Transporter will submit a copy of such C&D Information to such Proposing User and Registered User and the Proposing User will:
+Where in respect of a Supply Meter Point comprised in a Proposed Supply Point which is an Existing Supply Point, C&D Information is received from a Meter Worker or User in accordance with paragraph 3.2.4(c) or (d), and at the date of receipt by the CDSP of such C&D Information there is a Proposing User and a Registered User, than on the Day on which the Supply Point Confirmation becomes effective the CDSP will submit a copy of such C&D Information to such Proposing User and Registered User and the Proposing User will:

 submit such C&D Information to the relevant supplier;

-review the relevant supplier’s response and within 30 Days from the date that such C&D Information was received by Proposing User, by means of a Meter Information Notification, use its best endeavours to provide the Transporter with the corrected C&D Information (if it is not correct) or confirmation that such C&D Notification is correct;
+review the relevant supplier’s response and within 30 Days from the date that such C&D Information was received by Proposing User, by means of a Meter Information Notification, use its best endeavours to provide the CDSP with the corrected C&D Information (if it is not correct the CDSP will notify the Transporter) or confirmation that such C&D Notification is correct;